 Match Preview: Abergavenny Women vs. Cardiff City FC Women

-Cardiff City FC Women travel to face Abergavenny Women at Pen-Y-Pound Stadium in the Quarter-Final of the WPWL League Cup on Sunday, December 2nd – 2pm kick-off and free entry!
+Cardiff City FC Women face Abergavenny Women at Pen-Y-Pound Stadium to kick-off the 2019/20 Welsh Premier Women’s League campaign on Sunday, September 8th – 2pm kick-off and free entry!

 City enjoyed a successful pre-season, winning three of their four fixtures: 9-1 over Cascade, 7-0 against Bideford and concluded by defeating Cheltenham Town 3-2.

 The Bluebirds made several summer signings, including former Pennies player Kate Jeremiah, who in 2018/19 was named their Manager’s Player of the Season for the second consecutive campaign as well as Golden Boot winner.

 Abergavenny lost all three of their pre-season matches, playing Kidderminster Harriers, Keynsham Town and Caldicot Town Ladies under their new joint Head Coach partnership of Laura Jane Davies and Ceri Hudson.

 Cardiff City will be aiming to improve on last season’s third-place finish and push for UEFA Women's Champions League qualification, with victory on the opening day being a step in the right direction for the side.
 The Pennies concluded the 2018/19 campaign in fifth place on the WPWL table, six points behind City.

 However, Abergavenny have proven to be tough opponents in the past, as the Bluebirds won two of the four matches against them in the 2018/19 season, with former Head Coach Richie Jeremiah departing Sunday's counterparts following the two sides' most recent meeting.

 “We’re really excited to kick-off the campaign and we’ve had a good pre-season, the girls have worked very hard and we’re just looking forward to seeing everything come together and getting the season up and running.